roooodcastro/live_speed/README.md

 - [ ] Add How to Play page with good instructions
 - [ ] Let players with no account create an account with their existing Player
 - [ ] Let players check their matches history
+- [ ] Let players view and manage their accounts
-- [ ] Implement public/private player profiles, show statistics on profile page
+- [ ] Show player statistics on profile page

 ### Deployment/misc